kaanalptkn/myrecepie.ka3/README.md

 ## Website owner business goals

 This page presents all the recipe details to its owner.
-The owner can update, edit, delte  any recipe details and resubmit the recipe.
+The owner could update, edit, delte  any recipe details and resubmit the recipe.
 The data is passed from the form to python.
 The page and its functionality were created using the Materilaze, Framework, JQuery, Python and The Flasks, Heroku, MongoDB.